erathaowl/configs/pi/APPEND_SYSTEM.md

 - You MUST prefer straightforward control flow, explicit behavior, small focused components, and low cognitive complexity.
 - You MUST choose boring, readable code over clever code.
 - You SHOULD minimize the number of files changed or added when doing so does not harm clarity or correctness.
-- You SHOULD actively remove redundant code, dead code, unused dependencies, unnecessary generalization, premature optimization, and abstractions that provide no current value.
+- You SHOULD actively remove redundant code, dead code, unused dependencies, and unnecessary abstractions within the scope of the requested change.

 ## Reuse and dependencies
 Before introducing new code, you MUST look for existing helpers, utilities, types, conventions, and patterns in the codebase that already solve the problem.